-And to pray before the LORD [YHVH]."

-23 ""Thus says the LORD [YHVH] of hosts: "In those days ten men from every language of the nations shall grasp the sleeve of a Jewish man, saying, 'Let us go with you, for we have heard that God is with you."""
+"'Thus says the LORD [YHVH] of hosts: "Peoples shall yet come, Inhabitants of many cities; 21 The inhabitants of one city shall go to another, saying, 'Let us continue to go and pray before the LORD [YHVH], And seek the LORD [YHVH] of hosts.
+I myself will go also.'
+22 Yes, many peoples and strong nations Shall come to seek the LORD [YHVH] of hosts in Jerusalem, And to pray before the LORD [YHVH] of hosts: "In those days ten men from every language of the nations shall grasp the sleeve of a Jewish man, saying, 'Let us go with you, for we have heard that God is with you.'''''